Home/Blog/Lifestyle/Food & Nutrition/Foods to Eat During Pregnancy: A Guide to a Healthy Diet for Expecting Moms

 Essential nutrients for pregnant women

 Focusing on foods for pregnant women that are rich in vitamins and minerals is advantageous for both mom and baby.
-Among the essential nutrients that should be included in the diet for pregnancy are:
+Among the essential nutrients that should be included in the pregnancy food chart are:

 1. Folic acid